douglasdl/GIT-Commands/README.md

 # GIT-Commands

 ## Concepts
-Master: main code.
+Master: main code.<br>
-Branch: creates a copy from the master as a parallel sub version.
+Branch: creates a copy from the master as a parallel sub version.<br>
-Fork: request to merge your branch code changes to the master code.
+Fork: request to merge your branch code changes to the master code.<br>
-Commit:
+Commit:<br>
-Push:
+Push: <br>
-Pull: request to send files
+Pull: request to send files<br>

 ## Commands